-Type of employer Scl neduled bodies eduled bodies CABs and designating employers TABs Sub-type Local authority Academies Other scheduled bodies Open to new entrants Closed to new entrants Without pass- through agreements Stabilised contribution rate?
-Yes No No No No No Treatment of surplus (assessed at valuation date) the primary rate. n rate must be set at least at However, reductions may be administering authority subject onsideration of any funding surplus Total contribution rate must be set at least at the primary rate.
+Type of employer Scheduled bodies CABs and designating employers TABs Sub-type Local authority Academies Other scheduled bodies Open to new entrants Closed to new entrants Without pass- through agreements Stabilised contribution rate?
+Yes No No No No No Treatment of surplus (assessed at valuation date) the primary rate. permitted by the a on rate must be set at least at .
+However, reductions may be administering authority subject consideration of any funding surplus Total contribution rate must be set at least at the primary rate.
 However, reductions may be permitted by the administering authority subject to additional consideration of the low-risk exit basis position Total contribution rate must be set at least at the primary rate.
 However, reductions may be permitted by the administering authority subject to additional consideration of any funding surplus Phasing of contribution changes Covered by stabilisation arrangement Discretion of administering authority None

-^{} Employers participating in the Fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting employer, subject to administering authority approval.
-For pass-through arrangements let by London Borough of Hillingdon, the contribution rate is set at 26% of pay.
+\ Employers participating in the Fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting employer, subject to administering authority approval.
+For pass-through arrangements let by London Borough of Hillingdon, the contribution rate is set at 26% of pay. \\ See Appendix D for further information on funding targets.